 Under the Act, if an individual or entity qualifies as a “qualified healthcare provider,” a patient or family member only has three years from the date of the malpractice to file suit, regardless of whether the malpractice was discovered or could have been discovered during this time.

 Here’s an example: You discover harm done due to malpractice two years after the date it occurred.
 If the provider is covered under the Qualified Healthcare Provider Act, you still only have one year to file a claim.

-The best practice to make sure this doesn’t occur is to be diligent about your case, which can be difficult due to you attempting to navigate the harm done for you.
+The best practice to make sure this doesn’t occur is to be diligent about your case, which can be difficult due to your attempting to navigate the harm done to you.